5 Interesting Compost Management Systems

 But compost isn't always fun to deal with.
 If it's not managed properly, it can get stinky, and it can also attract animals.
 If you're composting in your home in particular, you tend to want to control odors, so, how do you compost without driving yourself up the wall?
 It's a question that's been bothering a lot of people, so a whole slew of extremely efficient, compact, and cleverly designed compost management systems has hit the market.

-This product isn't actually on the market yet, but if you contribute to its Kickstarter so it can go into production, it will be!
-The bin, which comes in several sizes, is foot-operated, features compostable liners, and has a seal to keep unwanted odors out.
+This product consists of a bin, which comes in several sizes, is foot-operated, features compostable liners, and has a seal to keep unwanted odors out.
 It fits tidily on the floor or under the sink so it tucks out of the way in small kitchens where space is at a premium, and it's a family endeavor: it was designed by a father-daughter team!

 Not so much a product as a method of composting, Bokashi involves the use of specialized microorganisms.
 Developed in Japan, it ferments organic materials for a very fast breakdown.
-Users start with a layer of bokashi, add organic material, and interlayer bokashi until the container is full.
-Then it's allowed to sit for a week to ten days to ferment, and the result is rich, delightful soil.
+Users start with a layer of bokashi, add organic material, and layer with more bokashi until the container is full.
+Then it's left a week to 10 days to ferment, and the result is rich, delightful soil.
 It can be added to an existing compost pile to improve it, or applied directly to the garden.

 Composting with worms is catching on in a big way, and no wonder.
 It's fast, low-odor, and yields great soil complete with worm castings that make it even richer than regular compost.
 That's why some companies are offering (and you can build) vermicomposting kits specifically designed for tight kitchen spaces.
 Many are multi-leveled to allow users to manage their compost more efficiently and effectively.